vvvv/The-Gray-Book/reference/libraries/patching-libraries.md

 Still you can apply the following modifications to a forward without manually managing its signature:

 ### Renaming a Pin
-If you have a good reason to change the name of a pin, e.g. in order to have it conform to the link:/reference/vl/namings.adoc[vl naming conventions], then do so by manually creating an input or output for a particular pin and renaming it.
+If you have a good reason to change the name of a pin, e.g. in order to have it conform to the [VL naming conventions](/reference/language/namings.md), then do so by manually creating an input or output for a particular pin and renaming it.

 ![](../../images/libraries/vl-libraries-wrapping-ForwardPins-Rename.png)
 <center>Renaming a Pin</center>